 This very handy, multi-purpose kiln is designed for Gardeners and Community Garden Groups to become passionate Biochar producers using woody pruning material.
 With the cleverly designed 2-wheel SmartCart, this model is highly mobile.
 Beyond char production, the Compact can also come with a swing over stainless steel Grill & BBQ Attachment (optional).
 Heavy duty, height adjustable Spit Roaster – mains power and / or 12Volt battery also available on internet.
 As with all the other K-T-T kilns this model can be conveniently flood quenched from the bottom up to the desired water level.
 This can be done, say up to the burn floor, before attaching the swing over Grill & BBQ, keeping the hot glowing charcoal restricted to the top part of the kiln.

 Starting Price of the COMPACT Kiln includes all the following Design Features:

-- The deep cone is made from 3mm steel plate
+- The deep cone is made from 5mm heavy duty steel plate.

 - SmartCart for easy transport

 - RECOMMENDED: Stainless-steel heat & wind Rim Shield for operator safety and protection from radiating heat to bystanders and pets.
 It also optimises the combustion of wood gas (minimum smoke emissions)

 - Stainless-steel Swing over Grill & BBQ Attachment

 - Spit Roaster – height adjustable + electric / battery powered rotation